Instagram Tips & Strategies

 Step 3: Add Native Instagram Elements

-• On-Screen Text: Use Instagram's text tool to highlight key points as they are spoken.
-This serves as another form of subtitles and keeps the viewer's eyes moving.
+• On-Screen Text: Use Instagram’s text tools to highlight key points, acting as subtitles and keeping viewers engaged.

-The goal is to provide A-Z value without asking for anything in return.
-The final call to action isn't "link in bio," but an internal one like "Follow for more!"
-"Leave a comment," or "Save this post!"
+The goal is to deliver comprehensive value with an internal call to action like "Follow for more!"
+"Leave a comment," or "Save this post!" rather than just a "link in bio."

 Final Thoughts

-Sharing your YouTube videos on Instagram isn't about directly posting a link, it's about purposefully repurposing your content.
-Whether you're creating a teaser to drive traffic to the full video or providing standalone value natively in Reels, the right strategy can amplify your reach on both platforms.
+Sharing your YouTube videos on Instagram isn't about directly posting a link, it's about strategic content repurposing.
+Whether creating a teaser to drive traffic or providing standalone value in Reels, the right approach can significantly expand your reach on both platforms.

-Turning a long YouTube video into multiple shorter social posts is a powerful strategy, but actually managing the scheduling and posting across so many platforms can feel like a full-time job.
-At Postbase, we built our platform from the ground up to solve this exact problem.
-Because our tool is designed for today's video-first reality, you can upload your repurposed clips once, then visually drag and drop them onto your calendar to schedule them as Instagram Reels, YouTube Shorts, and TikToks all at once, tailoring the caption for each.
-It streamlines the whole workflow so you can stop juggling apps and spend more time creating.
+Transforming a long YouTube video into multiple short social media posts is a powerful tactic, though managing the schedule and posting process across platforms can feel overwhelming.
+At Postbase, we developed a platform specifically to simplify this process.
+Our tool allows you to upload your clips once, then visually drag and drop them onto your content calendar to schedule as Instagram Reels, YouTube Shorts, and TikToks simultaneously.
+This makes the workflow seamless and saves time, letting you focus more on creating content rather than juggling apps.

 Spencer's spent a decade building products at companies like Buffer, UserTesting, and Bump Health.
 He's spent years in the weeds of social media management—scheduling posts, analyzing performance, coordinating teams.
 At Postbase, he's building tools to automate the busywork so you can focus on creating great content.